Admissions: Frequently Asked Questions

 What will my room be like?
 And can a family member or sitter stay with me?

-We primarily offer private rooms with a few semi-private rooms that come equipped with a telephone, TV, wireless Internet service and, when needed, a convertible couch or chair for family.
+We offer private rooms that come equipped with a telephone, TV, wireless Internet service and, when needed, a convertible couch or chair for family.
 Feel free to personalize your room with photos, posters or a battery-operated radio or CD or MP3 player.

 What kind of staff will care for me?